oaimli/KGEnhancedPapers/README.md

-# Papers for Structural Knowledge Enhanced Natural Language Processing
+# Papers for Incorporating Structural Knowledge into Natural Language Processing
-How to integrate structural knowledge (i.e., knowledge bases and knowledge graphs) into the computational framework of real-world applications remains a big challenge.
+How to incorporate structural knowledge (i.e., knowledge bases and knowledge graphs) into the computational framework of real-world applications remains a big challenge.
 There is a list of papers for knowledge-graph-enhanced applications in recent years.
 More related papers and codes will be continually added on this page.
 This version is updated on **December 29, 2020**.

 ## Survey papers